05.07.11. Post June 13 quake, Colombo St demolition, condolence sign on CBD steel mesh fence cordon

 Coda:

-Feb 2015.
-A director would take his musical about the Sumner number 3 red bus, crushed on Colombo St, killing 8 people, to the Wellington Fringe Theatre Festival.
+February 2015.
+A director would take his musical about the Sumner number 3 red bus, crushed on Colombo St, killing eight people, to the Wellington Fringe Theatre Festival.
 He was scorned by friends & families of the dead.

-Luke was on a red bus too on Moorhouse Ave during the Feb 22 Killer Quake.
-It would've been less than a minute behind the Sumner number 3 red bus on Colombo St, going to the Bus Exchange on Lichfield St. Jake's bus driver avoided going down Colombo St & dumped passengers by Pak 'n Save, Moorhouse Ave.
-It was that close.
+Luke was a passenger on a red bus too on Moorhouse Ave during the 22 February 2011 Quake.
+It would've been less than a minute behind the Sumner number 3 red bus on Colombo St, going to the Bus Exchange on Lichfield St. Jake's bus-driver avoided going down Colombo St & dumped passengers by Pak 'n Save, Moorhouse Ave.
+It was that close!

 Content & pics Copyright Mark JS Esslemont.